A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: INTRODUCTION

 \begin{question} Let $(R, \mathfrak m)$ be a Cohen-Macaulay local ring and $I$ an $\mathfrak m$-primary ideal.
 Suppose $P_{I}(k)=H_{I}(k)$ for some $k \geq 1$.
 Then is necessarily $\n(I) <k?$ \end{question}

-This paper is organized into five sections.
-Definitions, introductory ideas, notations, and a technical lemma are all covered in Section 2.
-In Section 3, we have established the relationship between the postulation number of an $\mathfrak m$-primary ideal $I$ and the postulation number of $I'=I/(x)$, where $x \in I$ is a superficial element for $I.$ We have proved Theorem 1.2 and its consequences related to the independence of reduction number $\rd(I).$ We also prove Proposition 1.3 in this section.
-In Section 4, we prove Proposition 1.4.
-In Section 5, we prove Theorem 1.5 and have partially answered Marley's Question 1.6 in a $d$-dimensional Cohen-Macaulay ring.
-The techniques used in sections 4 and 5 were inspired by Purthenpurakal \cite{tjp,tjp2}.
+This paper is organized into four sections.
+Definitions, introductory ideas, and notations are all covered in Section 2.
+In Section 3, we establish the relation between the postulation numbers of $I$ and $I/(x)$, where $x $ is a superficial element for $I.$ We further prove Theorem 1.2 and its consequences related to the independence of reduction number.
+In Section 4, we prove Theorem 1.5 and partially answer Marley's Question 1.6 for $d$-dimensional Cohen-Macaulay local rings.
+The techniques used in Section 4 are inspired by Puthenpurakal \cite{tjp,tjp2}.
 We provide examples in support of our claims.